Frequently Asked Questions

 Honors students do not get Honors credit for AP exams, though individual majors often give elective credit for such achievement (check with the chair of individual departments).
-Students do receive Westminster general credit hours towards graduation for satisfactory scores on AP exams; such credit will also accelerate a student’s path to upper-class status, which will eventually give him or her priority over fellow classmates without AP credit in registering for classes.
+Students do receive Westminster general credit hours towards graduation for satisfactory scores on AP exams; such credit will also accelerate a student’s path to upper-class status, which will eventually give them priority over fellow classmates without AP credit in registering for classes.
 While the Honors program encourages students to engage in AP work in high school, since it better prepares them for the Honors seminar experience and such work may give Honors students an advantage in admissions decisions, the program cannot give seminar credit for that work because AP focuses on single disciplines and all Honors seminars are interdisciplinary--there is no equivalency.
 AP work also tends to emphasize content covered in a particular discipline rather than critical thinking skills, strong oral and written expression strategies, and making connections across disciplines, which is at the core of the Honors seminar experience.
 (This is one of the reasons that some colleges and high schools are moving away from the AP program.)
 Students should also know that AP credits often don’t satisfy entrance requirements for graduate study in fields like medicine.
 Finally, since the seven Honors program seminars allow Honors students to fulfill their LE requirement in only 28 credit hours rather than the standard 43-49 hours typically taken by non-Honors students, Honors students possess more flexibility in scheduling to do double majors, multiple minors, or pursue electives, for example.
 The vast majority of Honors students enter the program with a significant amount of AP credit on their transcripts.

 Can incoming students with Associate Degrees apply to the Honors Program?

 How do I make sure I remain in the Honors program?

 Honors students must maintain a 3.00 GPA overall.
 Students who fall below this minimum standard will be given two probationary semesters to raise their GPAs to this level and ensure continued participation.
 Students who do not return to that standard after one year will no longer be eligible to take Honors seminars.